hartwigmedical/documentation/data-access-request-application.md

 Please motivate the choices you make above, as this again is taken into account in the approval of your request.

 #### 3.4 Minimum number of patients whose data is required for the proposed project
 Please try to make an estimation of the number of patients that you will need to successfully complete your project.
 Also motivate this estimation.
-This gives us an indication of the feasibility of your project, using the HMF data.
+This gives us an indication of the feasibility of your project, using the Hartwig Medical Foundation data.
 When you send in your application, we will fill in the section 'Number of patients available' based on your patient selection and requirements.

 #### 3.5 Time you expect to need the requested data for the project
 This again allows us to estimate the feasibility of your project and is also needed for drafting up the License Agreement (we will allow you access to the data for a limited number of years, appropriate to your project).